aws/sagemaker-python-sdk/doc/amazon_sagemaker_model_building_pipeline.rst

 Caching Configuration
 ==============================
 Executing the step without changing its configurations, inputs, or outputs can be a waste.
 Thus, we can enable caching for pipeline steps.
+When you use step signature caching, SageMaker Pipelines tries to use a previous run of your current pipeline step instead of running the step again.
+When previous runs are considered for reuse, certain arguments from the step are evaluated to see if any have changed.
+If any of these arguments have been updated, the step will execute again with the new configuration.

-When caching is enabled, an expiration time (in `ISO8601 duration string format`_) needs to be supplied.
+When you turn on caching, you supply an expiration time (in `ISO8601 duration string format <https://en.wikipedia.org/wiki/ISO_8601#Durations>`__).
 The expiration time indicates how old a previous execution can be to be considered for reuse.

-.. _ISO8601 duration string format: https://en.wikipedia.org/wiki/ISO_8601#Durations

 .. code-block:: python